stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.layout/revisionoptions/get_commentcolor/_index.md

 ## RevisionOptions.get_CommentColor method

 Allows to specify the color to be used for comments.
-Default value is Red.
+Default value is **Red**.